Error

 What did we do in 1999?

-We optimised the weights
+We optimised weights

 We lowered the ramps